Agamya-Samuel/shuats-ticketing-platform/README.md

 ## 📄 License

-This project is private and proprietary software.
+This project is open source and free to use with proper attribution to the original author [@Agamya-Samuel](https://github.com/Agamya-Samuel)